LeetLLM

 Reach for continued pretraining when the domain has its own language that the base model under-serves:

-The trigger isn't "the business wants custom behavior."
+The trigger isn't "the product team wants custom behavior."
 The model needs more exposure to the domain's text distribution before post-training behavior shaping makes sense.

 Good signals